 Biographical sketch: Professor Rooney is an ecologist, conservation biologist, and advocate for good stewardship of wild places and the wild things that live there.
 His scientific reputation is built on the management problems and challenges posed by white-tailed deer.
 His research examines the role of deer, deer hunting, and apex predators in forest ecosystems.
-It has been featured in the New York Times Science Times, Discover Magazine, Washington Monthly, Nautilus Magazine, and other publications.
+Because of his expertise and national reputation, he has been interviewed for articles in the New York Times (and again), Discover Magazine, Washington Monthly, Nautilus Magazine, Science Magazine (and again) other publications.
 He appeared on the Rewilding Earth podcast.
 You can also find his research highlighted in the following books:

 DEERLAND: America’s hunt for ecological balance and the essence of wilderness by Al Cambrone (2013: Lyons Press)